Skip to content

 At ByteStart, we often find that smaller firms of accountants tend to understand the specific needs of smaller companies, and can often be more ‘reactive’ than larger firms.

-This is very much a personal decision, however, and you’re likely to get a ‘feel’ for one of the accountants you get in touch with.
+This is very much a personal decision, however, and you’re likely to get a ‘feel’ for one of the accountants you contact.

-If you’re a professional contractor, from personal experience, we would suggest you keep clear of the larger ‘factory line’ accountants; profit is the key motive for many of the big players, rather than keeping clients happy.
+From personal experience, we suggest you avoid the larger ‘factory line’ accountants if you’re a professional contractor; profit is the key motive for many of the big players rather than keeping clients happy.

 8. Communication

-From our own experience, the biggest problems we have found with accountants in the past involve poor communication.
+From our experience at ByteStart, our biggest problems with accountants involve poor communication.

-Your business could face penalties if paperwork isn’t returned to the authorities in a timely manner, and waiting days for a reply to a tax question can also be very frustrating.
+Your business could face penalties if paperwork isn’t returned to the authorities promptly, and waiting days for a reply to a tax question can also be very frustrating.

 9. Technology